HarishKumarSedu/BangloreHousing/README.md

         ```

     - define the download_data inside the ``` components/data_ingestion/DataIngestion```
-        - download data from kaggle, to do that you can take help of kaggle library ``` pip install kaggle ```. when you import kaggle library by default it expect to authenticate with you kaggle api credentials so before importing the kaggle library  define the kaggle authentication  varaibles ```{"username":"username","key":"key"}``` in os environment form filerepo ``` kaggle/kaggle.json ```
+        - download data from kaggle, to do that you can take help of kaggle library ``` pip install kaggle ```. when you import kaggle library by default it expect to authenticate with you're kaggle api credentials, so before importing the kaggle library  define the kaggle authentication  varaibles ```{"username":"username","key":"key"}``` in os environment -> form filerepo ``` kaggle/kaggle.json ```

             ```
             with open(self.kaggle_auth_filepath, 'r') as file :